Neil Armstrong: Illness and death

 The family ultimately settled for $6 million in 2014.
-Letters included with the 93 pages of documents sent to the Times by an unknown individual show that his sons intimated to the hospital, through their lawyers, that they might discuss what happened to their father publicly at the 45th anniversary observances in 2014.
+Letters included with the 93 pages of documents sent to the Times by an unknown person show that his sons intimated to the hospital, through their lawyers, that they might discuss what happened to their father publicly at the 45th anniversary observances in 2014.
 The hospital, fearing the bad publicity that would result from being accused of negligently causing the death of a revered figure such as Armstrong, agreed to pay as long as the family never spoke about the suit or the settlement.
 Armstrong's wife, Carol, was not a party to the lawsuit.
 She reportedly felt that her husband would have been opposed to taking legal action.